Julius Chambers

 The firm's efforts were met several times with white violence.
 While Chambers was at a speaking engagement in January 1965 in New Bern, North Carolina, a bomb destroyed his car.
 Later that year, amid the first hearings of the Swann school busing case, Chambers' home was bombed along with three other homes of black leaders; no one was injured.
 In 1971, Chambers' downtown Charlotte law office was also firebombed.

-In 1984, he left the Charlotte firm to join again the NAACP Legal Defense Fund in New York City, this time as its highest executive (Director-Counsel).
-Under Chambers’ leadership, the LDF litigated cases in the areas of education, voting rights, capital punishment, employment, housing, and prisons.
-During this period, the LDF was perhaps best known for its work in defense of the 1970s and 1980s affirmative action programs.
+In 1984, he left the Charlotte firm to join the NAACP Legal Defense Fund in New York City again, this time as its highest executive (Director-Counsel).
+Under Chambers’ leadership, the LDF litigated cases in education, voting rights, capital punishment, employment, housing, and prisons.
+The LDF was perhaps best known for defending the affirmative action programs of the 1970s and 1980s during this period.

 Chambers authored or contributed to several important articles and books on civil rights law, including: “Adequate Education for All: A Right, An Achievable Goal” (1987), “Beyond Affirmative Action” (1998), "Race and Equality: The Still Unfinished Business of the Warren Court,” The Warren Court: A Retrospective (1996), “Afterward: Racial Equity and Full Citizenship, The Unfinished Agenda,” African Americans and the Living Constitution (1996), “Black Americans and the Courts: Has the Clock Been Turned Back Permanently? ” The State of Black America (1990).